Oceanswave/balena-azure-pipelines-agent/README.md

 The Azure CLI is not currently part of this image due to issues building on aarch64 hardware (cloning and building results in a bad image, pip install azure-cli stalls on pynacl)

 > Fork, PR, or submit an issue if you'd like to see your dev tool added to this list.

+### Use case

+Facilitates devops with self-hosted aarch64 Azure Pipeline Agents when targeting IoT hardware